Kylie309/Toronto-Fire-Inspection/README.md

-# Fire Safety Regulation Violations in Toronto: Analysis by Region, Property Type, and Inspection Duration for Inspections Closed in 2024
+# Fire Safety Regulation Violations in Toronto: Analysis by Property Type and Inspection Duration for Inspections Closed in 2024

 ## Overview